circleci/circleci-docs/jekyll/_cci2/docker-compose.md

 See the [Example docker-compose Project](https://github.com/circleci/cci-demo-docker/tree/docker-compose) on GitHub for a demonstration and use the [full configuration file](https://github.com/circleci/cci-demo-docker/blob/docker-compose/.circleci/config.yml) as a template for your own projects.

 **Note**: The primary container runs in a separate environment from Remote Docker and the two cannot communicate directly.
-To interact with a running service, use docker and a container running in the service's network.
+To interact with a running service, use Docker and a container running in the service's network.

 ## Using Docker Compose with Machine Executor